piyarkhatrizx/Applicant-Tracking-System/README.md

 - **Hosting.** Where the filesystem is read-only, as on a hosted deployment, the store loads the CSVs into memory and applies changes there.
 Changes are held by the server instance that received them, so they reset when that instance restarts and on every redeploy.
 - **Data.** Every applicant, email, phone number and note is generated.
 No real applicant information is included.

-## Engineering notes

-- **Atomic writes.** The store writes each table to a temporary file and renames it over the original, so a crash mid-write never leaves a truncated CSV.
-The seed script replaces files the same way.
-- **One interface, two modes.** On first use the store tries a single write in `data/` and caches the result.
-If the directory is writable it reads and writes the files directly; if not, it loads each CSV into memory once and keeps changes there.
-The same `selectAll`, `selectOne`, `insert`, `update` and `remove` calls work in both modes.
-- **Reproducible data with current dates.** The seed simulates each applicant through the hiring statuses on a fixed calendar, using its own seeded random stream, then shifts the timeline to the present by whole weeks.
-Every run produces the same pipeline outcomes, timings and call results, and the dates always look recent.
-- **Checked numbers.** `python3 scripts/seed.py --check` validates the generated data against target rates for 14 consecutive days. `--report` recomputes the analytics from the CSVs without the app, so the analytics page can be compared against an independent calculation.